kirillzhosul/django-stripe/README.md

 Project uses Docker, to run, simply do this in the repository root:
 `cd src && docker-compose up`.
 This will run Docker, Database and server with Gunicorn with Uvicorn workers!
+#### Static files?
+Currently in production, static files is being served by Ngninx (+Django `collectstatic`) On the development, static files is only avaliable when using django `runserver`
+#### Migrations?
+Run `docker exec -it django-stripe-server-1 /bin/sh` and then `python manage.py makemigrations && python manage.py migrate` this will trigger all database migrations!

 ## How to configure?